nabiafshan/nabiafshan.github.io/index.md

 I am interested in the applications of machine learning to computational biology.

-Since May 2021, I've been working as a machine learning enginner at [OccamzRazor](https://www.occamzrazor.com/work).
+Since May 2021, I've been working as a machine learning engineer at [OccamzRazor](https://www.occamzrazor.com/work).

 I am also in the process of finishing my CS Masters at Sabanci University.
 My advisor is [Oznur Tastan](http://people.sabanciuniv.edu/otastan/).